sebasmonia/pepita/README.md

 * Create a derived mode for the results buffer
 * Provide a way to see searches started but not completed
 * Get session auth working
+* Handle gracefully not having results.
+(Maybe change the flow to open the results buffer as soon as search starts)